oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_build_with_graalenterprise/README.md

 ALL {resource.type = 'devopsrepository', resource.compartment.id = '<YOUR_COMPARMENT_OCID>'}
 ```

-- Create an OCI policy and add the following policies.
+- Create an OCI policy and add the following policy statements.
 Replace `<YOUR_DynamicGroup_NAME>` with the name of your dynamic group, and `<YOUR_COMPARTMENT_NAME>` with the name of your compartment. - https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policies.htm

 ```markdown
 Allow dynamic-group <YOUR_DynamicGroup_NAME> to manage repos in compartment <YOUR_COMPARTMENT_NAME>